geniusdibya/pepithon/How to send email using Node.js.md

 ![Imgur](https://i.imgur.com/VKzJZd9.png)

-- We will use package.json file to install nodemailer from NPM.
+- Create package.json file to install nodemailer from NPM.
 In powershell window, type following command

 ```
 npm init
 ```
- - Add description in prompt, then write mailer.js as entry point file.write your name in author.
+ - Add a description in prompt, then write mailer.js as entry point file.
+Write your name in author.
 Press enter to proceed

 - Now package.json file will be available in the project folder.
 In powershell window, make sure your powershell working directory is the project folder.
 Type following command to install nodemailer using NPM.